lawnjelly/Misc/Optimization/common/common.md

 As with design you should concentrate your efforts first on making sure the algorithms and data structures are the best they can be.
 Data access should be local (to make best use of CPU cache), and it can often be better to use compact storage of data (again, always profile to test results).
 Often you can make use of precalculation to do heavy computation ahead of time (e.g. at level load, or loading precalculated data files).

 Once algorithms and data is good, you can often make small changes in routines which improve performance, things like moving calculations outside of loops.

+Always retest your timing / bottlenecks after making each change.
+Some changes will increase speed, others may have a negative effect.
+Sometimes a small positive effect will be outweighed by the negatives of more complex code, and you may choose to leave out that optimization.

 ## Appendix
 ### Bottleneck math